TexasInstruments/edgeai-tensorlab/README.md

 - **GluonCV**: GluonCV and GluonNLP: Deep Learning in Computer Vision and Natural Language Processing Jian Guo, He He, Tong He, Leonard Lausen, Mu Li, Haibin Lin, Xingjian Shi, Chenguang Wang, Junyuan Xie, Sheng Zha, Aston Zhang, Hang Zhang, Zhi Zhang, Zhongyue Zhang, Shuai Zheng, Yi Zhu, https://arxiv.org/abs/1907.04433

-## Notice
-- Jacinto-AI-DevKit is a collection of repositories providing Training scripts, Model Zoo and Accuracy Benchmarks.
-If you have not visited the landing page of [**Jacinto-AI-Devkit**](https://github.com/TexasInstruments/jacinto-ai-devkit) please do so before attempting to use this repository.

 ## License